Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Measurement of LYSO performance with an electron beam

 \subsubsection{Data-taking scheme}

-Test beam campaigns were conducted at the Test Beam Line of the PF-AR facility at the KEK Tsukuba campus in December 2023 and 2024.
-The beam delivered electrons with a momentum of approximately $\SI{3}{GeV\per c}$ at a rate of about \SI{4.5}{kHz}. \figref{fig:setup} presents the overall beam test configuration.
-To investigate the dependence of the counter performance on the beam incident position and angle, the {\prototype}s were mounted on a movable stage and a rotating stage, as illustrated in \figref{fig:positionScan_setup} and \figref{fig:angleScan_setup}, respectively.
+Beam test campaigns were conducted at the KEK PF-AR Test Beam Line (Tsukuba campus) in December 2023 and 2024.
+The beam line delivered electrons with a momentum of approximately \SI{3}{GeV/c} at a rate of about \SI{4.5}{kHz}. \figref{fig:setup} shows the overall experimental configuration.
+Two LYSO converter prototypes were installed simultaneously during the tests.
+This setup allowed for efficient use of the available beam time and enabled the evaluation of timing performance using three independent measurements from the reference counter, the upstream prototype, and the downstream prototype, as defined in \eqref{eq:timeResolutionEvaluation}.
+To investigate the dependence of the performance on the beam incidence position and angle, the prototypes were mounted on a movable stage (\figref{fig:positionScan_setup}) and a rotating stage (\figref{fig:angleScan_setup}), respectively.

 Events were triggered by the coincidence of two reference counters placed at the upstream and downstream ends of the setup.
-These counters consisted of a $\SI{5}{mm}$ cubic plastic scintillator read out by a silicon photomultiplier (SiPM) with time resolutions of \SIrange{30}{40}{ps}.
+Each counter consisted of a $\SI{5}{mm}$ cubic plastic scintillator read out by a silicon photomultiplier (SiPM), achieving time resolutions of \SIrange{30}{40}{ps}.